wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

    :align: center
    :width: 100%

-It is  necessary to have a *Success* entry in the Auditing tab :
+It's necessary to have a *Success* entry in the Auditing tab:

 .. thumbnail:: /images/manual/fim/successful-entry-in-the-auditing-tab.png
    :title: Successful entry in the Auditing tab